staycanuca/RemoveUnsupportedWatermark/README.md

 ## How to Use

-Step 1: install reg file sirst
+Step 1: install removeunsupportedwatermark.reg file first

-Step 2: run reg file
+Step 2: run removeunsupportedwatermark.reg file

 Step 3: Select yes on Administration Privieges